hannobraun/notebooks/documentation/improvements.md

 - Consider using lighter paper
   The A5 paper is a bit heavier (120g/m²) than normal paper (80g/m²).
 I have yet to see how the end product turns out, but the added thickness certainly makes the problems with the spine worse.
-- Find a way to make the cover and end page more bendable With the recent models, the first pages have a harder time opening than previously.
-I think the problem is, that the cover is more or less directly connected to the text block, via the end page, where that is glued to the text block.
-  Idea: Have double end pages, with the outer end page glued to the cover, the inner glued to the text block along the 5mm strip, as currently.
-The fold of the double end page provides a joint that prevents the cover from applying force to the text block, when the cover is folded out.
 - Make sure spine is straight, and there's not a large gap to the cover
 - Add flexible band that can keep the notebook closed https://www.schmedt.de/gummilitze-flach-umsponnen-mit-einem-farbigen-faden/51865002